PreK2 - 1st Grade

 - Critical thinking skills and creativity encouraged

-- STEaM lessons are integrated throughout the curriculum in all subject areas
+- STEaM lessons are offered throughout the curriculum in all grades

 - Transition from beginning readers to researchers and from basic mathematicians to problem-solvers

-- Integrated Arts courses include art, music, Spanish, P.E., Christian education, library and technology classes.
+- Integrated enrichment courses include art, music, Spanish, P.E., Christian education, library and innovation classes.